noahehall/theBookOfNoah/databases/mongodb.md

 # mongodb vs relational architecture
   - retrieving data from relational dbs is more difficult and resource heavy
     - any join will have a performance hit
-      - its oftern required to denormalize the model (increase redudancy) to improve performance by reducing joins
+      - its often required to denormalize the model (increase redudancy) to improve performance by reducing joins
       - if dbs are scaled across servers then you are forced to do distributed joins
     - data retrieved from magnetic disks pose lookup issues
       - data can be sparsely located, and magnetic disks must spin/search sequentially to aggregate all data
         - over 99% of the time is spent seeking the location of the data on the magnetic disk
-  - mongodb lacks multidocument transactions
-    - difficult to guarantee atomocity
   - mongodb lacks
     - joins
       - share the document.id to support references
     - multidocument transactions
+      - difficult to guarantee atomocity
-      - issue two non-atomic updates
+      - alternative: issue two non-atomic updates
         - this can potentially leave dangling items if one of the modifications fail
         - its important to consider the order of the updates
           - i.e. its better to delete the references before the referenced entity
         - create a transaction document to manage multi document transactions

   - mongodb db can be schemaless
   - relational DBS generally define column names and types at the table level,
     - this information isnt duplicated in each row